 International Letters and Cultures (Arabic Studies), BA

-The BA program in international letters and cultures with a concentration in Arabic studies provides critical and cultural diversity in advanced Arabic language and literature that enriches ASU students' undergraduate experience.
+The BA program in international letters and cultures with a concentration in Arabic studies provides critical and cultural diversity in advanced Arabic language and literature.

 All students are required to meet general university admission requirements.

 ASU is committed to helping students thrive by offering tools that allow personalization of the transfer path to ASU.
 Students may use the Transfer Map search to outline a list of recommended courses to take prior to transfer.

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and help students save time and money in their college journey.
 Students may learn more about these programs by visiting the admission site: https://admission.asu.edu/transfer/pathway-programs.

 Change of Major Requirements

 A current ASU student has no additional requirements for changing majors.